 It isn’t long until our Romeo and Juliette tale turns bank heist after Eliza learns of facility’s sinister plot.
 Not able to conclude whether the creature is a weapon, asset, or both – General Hoyt (Nick Searcy) ultimately decides housing such a being is too much of a risk for when the Soviets come knocking.
 With the aid of surprise good-guy Dr. Robert Hoffstetler (Michael Stuhlbarg) and her chatty chums, Eliza busts the merman of her dreams* out of the facility. (*water puns=3)

-Though this romance takes a road familiarly travelled, this film isn’t about wowing us with a mysterious and twisting story arc.
+Though this romance takes a road familiarly traveled, this film isn’t about wowing us with a mysterious and twisting story arc.
 Audiences know very well they are in for a fishy romance before the titles role.
-But it is how this story rolls out; with its the sweeping, (swimming?) grandiose camera movements, quirky Parisienne score, and old Hollywood showbiz glitz, that The Shape of Water takes us both somewhere nostalgic and unfamiliar.
+But it is how this story rolls out; with its sweeping, (swimming?) grandiose camera movements, quirky Parisienne score, and old Hollywood showbiz glitz, that The Shape of Water takes us both somewhere nostalgic and unfamiliar.

 Time and time again, del Toro has proven that the secret ingredient lurking in the fold of his fantastical films is the breath of life each and every character receives, no matter the quantity of their speaking parts.
 It is the divergent storytelling of these sideline characters; ranging from tiny nuances, ticks, quirks – to grand, melancholic motivations and glimmering glimpses of goals, that ultimately elevates the core story.
 Never detracting from it.
 Each character is given legs for which to leap out from the pages of the screenplay; the opportunity to capture the audience – even if only for a brief and glittering moment.